bcgov/forestry-digital-services/collections/_pages/strategy.md

  - Committing to continuous improvement to ensure the new applications always meet users’ needs

 ## Engaging with us
-We aim to modernize all 40+ applications in FDS.
+We aim to modernize all 40+ applications in FDS and create some new ones.
 Since they can’t be done all at once, we’ll reach out to you when your program’s application is next in the queue.